isaiah-v/param-filter/README.md

 # param-filter
-This simply replaces placeholders in files from supported parameter stores.
+This simply replaces placeholders in files using supported parameter stores.

 _Input Example:_